nuxencs/seasonpackarr/CONTRIBUTING.md

 - **Branching:** Create a new branch for your changes.
 Use a descriptive name for easy understanding.
 - **Coding:** Ensure your code is well-commented for clarity.
 - **Commit Guidelines:** We appreciate the use of [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary) when writing your commits.
     - There is no need for force pushing or rebasing.
-We squash commits on merge to keep the history clean and manageable.
+I squash commits on merge to keep the history clean and manageable.
 - **Pull Requests:** Submit a pull request with a clear description of your changes.
 Reference any related issues.
 - **Code Review:** Be open to feedback during the code review process.